-Dialogue with a Doctor Interview Series: Dr Lynne Lim Ear Nose Throat & Hearing Centre Founder Dr Lynne Lim
+Dialogue with a Doctor: Nose, Throat & Hearing Centre Founder, Dr Lynne Lim

 Walking is simple, free and one of the easiest ways to get more active.
 It can help you to lose weight and become healthier.
 In fact, walking briskly can help you to build stamina, burn excess calories and make your heart stronger.
 And you do not even have to walk for hours.
 A brisk 10-minute daily walk has lots of health benefits and counts as a form of weekly exercise.
 Indeed, enjoying your daily walks can be a simple and good way to build up your health and wellness.